Buffering Britain · Working Note

 ΔWlatency = 2.73 × ln(ℓ0/ℓ1) PLN/month

-We adjust for differences in income between the Polish survey sample and London residents using GDP per capita at purchasing power parity.
-Poland 2018 GDP/cap PPP is $33,891, UK 2018 GDP/cap PPP is $49,210, and London’s GVA premium is approximately 1.70.
+We adjust for differences in income between the Polish survey sample and UK residents using GDP per capita at purchasing power parity (World Bank, 2018 values): Poland 2018 GDP/cap PPP = $33,891; UK 2018 GDP/cap PPP = $49,210; London GVA premium ≈ 1.70 (ONS regional accounts).
+For London, the income ratio is:

-We convert from PLN to GBP via the PPP rate and UK PPP exchange rate:
+We convert from PLN to GBP via the PPP rate (1.7 PLN per international dollar, 2018) and the UK PPP exchange rate (0.69 GBP per international dollar, 2018):

 1.5 Population

-London population is approximately 9.0 million.
-UK smartphone penetration is 95% (Ofcom, 2024).
-Assuming 90% of smartphone owners use cellular data regularly gives:
+London population ≈ 9.0 million.
+UK smartphone penetration is approximately 94–95% (Ofcom Online Nation 2024; Media Use and Attitudes 2024).
+We assume 90% of smartphone owners use cellular data regularly, giving:

-This excludes the approximately 1 million daily inbound commuters who also use London’s mobile networks.
+This excludes the ~1 million daily inbound commuters who also use London’s mobile networks.
+For the rest of the UK, the population of mobile data users is:

-We use operator-level data from Opensignal reports, London-specific where available, and UK market share estimates.
+We use operator-level data from Opensignal reports (London-specific where available; January 2025/2026 reports) and UK market share estimates.

 EE54.511728%33.3%